Can You Take the ACT Test Online?

 As of September 2018, all students taking the ACT abroad (which includes Canada) can only take the ACT test online at a test center.
 This is because the traditional paper ACT format is no longer available outside the US.
 The only way you can take the paper ACT abroad is if you require certain testing accommodations due to a disability.

-This new online version of the ACT is known as the ACT Computer-Based Test (ACT CBT).
+This online version of the ACT is known as the ACT Computer-Based Test (ACT CBT).

 Taking the ACT Online: Domestic (US) Students

-While most US students must take the ACT on paper, this is changing.
-Beginning in December 2023, ACT will be doing a pilot rollout for 5,000 test takers to be able to choose an online version of the ACT test rather than a paper version.
-ACT plan to expand the offerings for the online choice in 2024.
+Beginning in December 2023, ACT began a pilot rollout for 5,000 test takers to take an online version of the ACT test rather than a paper version.
+ACT then expanded the offerings for the online choice in 2024.

 But why go digital at all?
 What advantages does it offer ACT, Inc. and test takers?